meltyourface/blank/posts/Spell-repository/Numerological-Magic-Utilizing-Numbers-in-Spellcasting/index.md

 Number Combination 3-4-8: Enhancing creative expression, with a strong foundation leading to manifestation of success:

-Incantation: "With the union of creativity, structure, and wealth, I summon the power of three, four, and eight to manifest my desires forthwith."
+**Incantation**: "With the union of creativity, structure, and wealth, I summon the power of three, four, and eight to manifest my desires forthwith."

-Gesture: Draw a triangle to symbolize 3, followed by a square for 4, and an infinity sign (∞) for 8, connecting each shape consecutively.
+**Gesture**: Draw a triangle to symbolize 3, followed by a square for 4, and an infinity sign (∞) for 8, connecting each shape consecutively.

 3. Talismans, Amulets, and Artifacts: